opentok/screensharing-extensions/chrome/ScreenSharing/README.md

 Screen Sharing Extension for Chrome
 ===================================

-This extension allows you to use the Screen Sharing support in Chrome with the [OpenTok.js][ot] client library.
+This extension allows you to use the screen sharing support in Chrome with the [OpenTok.js][ot] client library.

-You should fork (or simply download) this repo, modify `manifest.json` (change name, author, and ensure `matches` is set to your own domains only) and then publish on the Google App Store.
+You should fork (or simply download) this repo, modify `manifest.json` (change name, author, and ensure `matches` is set to your own domains only) and then publish on the Chrome Web Store.

 Useful information: